 practice management software, to send data about vaccines administered, and

-The information in this section describes accessing AIR Online.
+The information in this section describes accessing the AIR site.

 In March 2021, Services Australia requested that healthcare professionals and support staff transition to accessing the AIR site using HPOS and an individual PRODA account.
 Access to the AIR site using authentication files will be switched off soon.